FreeRADIUS/wiki.freeradius.org/version4/dynamic_clients.md

         ...
     }

-1.5. *The dynamic clients need a separate virtual server to run for received packets.
-This virtual server looks at the decoded RADIUS packet, and returns FreeRADIUS VSAs as attributes in the reply.
-These reply attributes are used to create a dynamic client.
+1.5.
+The dynamic clients run a `new client` subsection of the current virtual server, for received packets.
+This subsection looks at the decoded RADIUS packet, and returns FreeRADIUS VSAs as attributes in the reply.  *These reply attributes are used to create a dynamic client.
 The dynamic client is then inserted into the local tree, with a lifetime.*